 Throwing up is a common symptom for a lot of things, which can sometimes make it hard to tell when it’s a normal incident and when it’s an indication that something else is happening.
 In general, if your dog vomiting is an isolated occurrence and they continue to eat normally, act normally, and go to the bathroom normally, it’s normal and not a cause for concern.

 However, if it’s not an isolated occasion and your dog doesn’t return to normal afterward or is showing other symptoms or odd behavior, it’s time for a visit to the vet.
-In dogs, frequent or chronic vomiting can be a side effect of a plethora of other health conditions like intestinal parasites, intestinal blockages, bloat, kidney or liver failure, heat stroke, viral infections, and more.
+In dogs, frequent or chronic vomiting can be a side effect of a plethora of other health conditions like intestinal parasites, gastritis, intestinal blockages, bloat, kidney or liver failure, heat stroke, viral infections, and more.

 Your dog vomiting after eating something disagreeable is normal, but frequent or chronic vomiting is one of the symptoms you should never ignore in your dog.
 So, if they continue throwing up, their vomit contains blood, or it is accompanied by other symptoms, then you want to make sure you get to the vet.